followingthefasciaplane/surftieringAI/README.md

 ## Potential Models

 Assuming that difficulty is a numerical linear score between 0 and 1, there could be certain scoring thresholds (eg. difficulty 0.854 output from model could be T7, which could assigned for scores within the 0.8-0.9 range).
+The model will have no idea what an actual Tier is.
 Here are some potential models that could be useful:

 **Lienar Regression:** Linear regression is a simple and commonly used model for predicting a continuous output variable.
 It can be a good starting point to establish a baseline performance for the problem.